markwindsorr/MachineLearning/README.md

 ***Underfitting*** Our model does not fit well with the training data, meaning its function (the model) does not output values close to the training data.
 One reason for underfitting could be that the model is too simple to correctly capture the relationships in the data.
 A countermeasure would be to choose another algorithm that is better suited for the data.

+In other words, failing to capture the relevant patterns.

 ***Overfitting*** Our model fits way to well to our training data, but does not generalize well to unseen data.
 An over-complicated model that is able to fit every piece of data would fall into the traps of noises and errors.
-Similarly with underfitting, you can choose another algorithm that is less complicated or you can regularize the algorithm which gives a penalty to the overly complicated algorithm steering it to generate a less compliated model while fitting the data
+Similarly with underfitting, you can choose another algorithm that is less complicated or you can regularize the algorithm which gives a penalty to the overly complicated algorithm steering it to generate a less compliated model while fitting the data.

+In orther words, capturing spurious patterns that won't recur in the future.

 ____